How do I get General Practice Medical Work Experience?

 The key thing to remember with GP placements for medical work experience is that very busy, professional people have made time to give you a hand – they want to help you!
 Ask plenty of questions, keep an eye out for interesting details, and remember to say thank you.

 We’ve said it plenty of times but it’s good to drill the importance of making the most out of our GP work experience.
-(Otherwise, there’s not much point in you doing it!) , but it’s important that you get the most you can form your work experience.
 It’s a great opportunity to not only see whether medicine is right for you but also to enhance your application.
-Interviewers will often look, and ask about, your own experiences of how the healthcare system operates and this is just one way.
+Interviewers will often look and ask about your own experiences of how the healthcare system operates and this is a great way of gaining an understanding.

 Are you searching for effective Medicine application support?